Al-Khoziny Islamic Boarding School collapse: Response

 In the days following the collapse, families of the students pressed for legal accountability.
 On 6 October 2025, several families formally demanded that law enforcement agencies investigate the Al-Khoziny management and its contractors for possible negligence or manslaughter charges.
 Many parents and guardians reportedly prefer to accept the tragedy as fate, due in part to cultural respect for the kyai.

 At the national level, the House of Representatives also voiced that the government must intervene more assertively.
 Maman Imanulhaq, a member of the VIII Commission, called for the central and local governments to share responsibility, including ensuring that pesantren development is tracked, regulated, and safe.
 He urged more active government participation in supervising construction projects at pesantren.

 Local government in Sidoarjo, under Regent Subandi, acknowledged that the collapsed structure reportedly lacked valid building approval according to preliminary statements.
 He announced that all 129 pesantren in Sidoarjo would undergo safety audits in cooperation with engineering experts, such as those from ITS, to ensure compliance with legal and technical standards.

 The Public Works Ministry announced it would audit building permit issuance and enforcement protocols in districts with pesantren, and has considered issuing directives requiring all religious institutions to submit as-built structural assessments for state review.
 Reports indicate that only about 50 of Indonesia’s 42,000 pesantren have formal building permits.

 Indonesian government has formally committed to rebuilding the collapsed prayer hall and associated structures of Al-Khoziny from the ground up, rather than attempting patch-ups.
 The reconstruction will be fully funded by the national budget although the government has indicated openness to supplementary assistance from the private sector.
 Minister Dody Hanggodo has reasoned that demolition and rebuilding will be more cost-effective than repairing the severely damaged existing building.
 Although pesantren normally fall under the oversight and budgeting of the Ministry of Religious Affairs, the urgency of the disaster prompted the Public Works Ministry to take charge of the reconstruction effort.
 The government is still finalizing the exact budget needed, and comparing cost estimates among stakeholders before breaking ground.

+Reconstruction

+By December 2025, formal reconstruction of the pesantren has commenced with the laying of the groundbreaking for the new building in Siwalanpanji, Sidoarjo, supported by a significant allocation of state budget funds.
+Coordinating Minister for Community Empowerment Muhaimin Iskandar emphasized the importance of quality, transparency, and timely execution of reconstruction works, which are budgeted at approximately Rp125 billion ($7.4 million) and designed to create durable, modern educational facilities including dormitories, classrooms, and a mosque on a 4,100 square-meter site.
+Reconstruction is targeted for completion by July 2026.